 1. Check the Thermostat

-If you have a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Refer to the manufacturer’s website for help.
-If you aren’t able to get your Wi-Fi thermostat to function, call us at 208-621-0129 for heating and cooling service.
+If you still can’t get your Wi-Fi thermostat to work, call us at 208-621-0129 for heating and cooling service.

-- With one hand, quickly flip the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” don't try to reset it and call a team member from Vogts Heating & Air at 208-621-0129 right away.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Vogts Heating & Air at 208-621-0129 right away.